Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 A Chevrotain Lexer will by default track the full position information for each token.
 This includes line and column information.

-In order to support this the Lexer must be aware of which Tokens may include line terminators.
+In order to support this, the Lexer must be aware of which Tokens may include line terminators.
-Normally this information can be computed automatically however in some cases Chevrotain needs some hints.
+Normally this information can be computed automatically; however, in some cases Chevrotain needs some hints.

 This warning means that the Lexer has been defined to track line and column information (perhaps by default).
 Yet not a single one of the Token definitions passed to it was detected as possibly containing line terminators.

-To resolve this choose one of the following:
+To resolve this, choose one of the following:

 1. Disable the line and column position tracking using the [positionTracking][position_tracking] configuration option.